 Rebecca also stars as a series regular lead in the project "Manopause."

-Not every girl gets the chance to be a Marvel Comic superhero, but Rebecca starred in the original film version of "The Fantastic Four" as the first "Susan Storm, The Invisible Girl."
+Not every girl gets the chance to be a Marvel Comic superhero, but Rebecca starred in the first cult-hit film version of "The Fantastic Four" as the original "Susan Storm -- The Invisible Girl."

 She is enthusiastically remembered by many fans of the film "Love Potion No. 9," for her famous "verbally castrating" bar room scenes with Tate Donovan, and is also recognized frequently for the "top funniest commercials of the year" TAG body spray, as the Mrs. Robinson-MILF who seduces her daughter's boyfriend.